zama-ai/concrete/docs/dev/compilation/FHEDialect.md

 Applies a truth table based on two boolean inputs

-Applies a truth table based on two boolean inputs.

-truth table must be a tensor of 4 boolean values.
+Truth table must be a tensor of four boolean values.

 Example:
 ```mlir